sinoridha/ridhar.github.io/content/ridhar-studio.md

 draft: false
 ---

-Hi, I build some app that exist on Play Stor (Android).
+Hi, I build some app that exist on Play Store (Android).

 *Check this:*